bcdurden/rke2-kube-vip/README.md

 rke2b   Ready    control-plane,etcd,master   31s     v1.20.15+rke2r2
 ```

-## The Solution (Cloud-Init Provisioning using Harvester!)
+## Cloud-Init Provisioning (using Harvester!)
-That's a big list of stuff to do and you can imagine it can become very toilsome to manage at scale.
+The above is a big list of stuff to do and you can imagine it can become very toilsome to manage at scale.
 Let's leverage our VM provisioner to automate all this effort and turn it into a point and click affair!

 In this example, I'll use Harvester to build a cloud-init that I can use as a template for each node.
 What we do here is capture the above steps in a more script-y format and drop them into a cloud-init yaml spec.